bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    .. note::

-      If Axon.ivy artifacts (such as Axon.ivy projects, User Dialogs, Processes or Data Classes) should be deleted, then the :ref:`refactoring-wizards-delete` opens and shows an
+      If Axon Ivy artifacts (such as Axon Ivy projects, User Dialogs, Processes or Data Classes) should be deleted, then the :ref:`refactoring-wizards-delete` opens and shows an
       overview of the references that might be broken by the operation.